codecat/godot-tbloader/Readme.md

 [`_set`](https://docs.godotengine.org/en/latest/classes/class_object.html#class-object-method-set)
 and [`_get`](https://docs.godotengine.org/en/latest/classes/class_object.html#class-object-method-get).
 The getter is used first to determine the type of the property.

-# TrenchBroom game config
-The `tb-gameconfig` folder contains a game configuration for this addon.
-This includes a simple FGD which will have some common entities that create Godot nodes.
-Simply place the files in a folder called `Godot` inside the `games` folder of your TrenchBroom installation, so you would have `games/Godot/<files>`.

 # Textures
 To see your textures in TrenchBroom, navigate to `Preferences` -> `Godot` -> `Game Path` and set it to your project's root directory.
 TrenchBroom will be able to see textures in your project.
 TBLoader will look for your textures in the `res://textures` directory.
 If you have a material (`rust.material`) in the same folder and with the same name as your texture (`rust.png`), TBLoader will load your material instead.